Middle East Buyers Seeking Rental Properties

 15 Oct 2018

-As per the head of residential at JLL Conran, there has been a change in buying pattern after the introduction of tax where the demand shifted to owner-occupied properties in London.
-Investors are looking for options outside London in Manchester and Birmingham where the entry price is low in comparison and rental yields are growing.
+As per the head of residential at JLL Conran, there has been a change in buying pattern after the new tax; also, the demand shifted to owner-occupied property in London.
+As a result, investors are looking for options outside London in Manchester and Birmingham, where the entry price is low in comparison, and rental yields are increasing.

 Saudi Arabian asset management firm SEDCO Capital bought three properties worth $179.9 million as a part of the UK and French investments.
-The director of Savills, Hassan Farran for cross border deals, said the buyers, traditionally, prefers the UK due to landlord friendly environment, ease of entry and low exchange rates.
+For cross-border deals, the director of Savills, Hassan Farran, said the UK buyers traditionally prefer the homeland offers due to the landlord-friendly environment, ease of entry and low exchange rates.

-Tax and council support
+Tax and Council Support

-The tax system, the support of local councils and housing associations make sure the house gets tenants and in most regions, landlords benefit from rent allowance.
-The tax system is easy to handle, clear, and the investors get rent without many deductions, in case of, an absence of outstanding tax or obligations.
+The tax system, the support of local councils and housing associations, ensures the house gets tenants, and landlords benefit from rent allowance in most regions.
+Moreover, the tax system is easy to handle and has clear guidelines, and the investors get rent without many deductions in case of an absence of outstanding tax or obligations.

-Diversity in properties
+Diversity in Properties

-The northern powerhouse offers diversity and options with new developments and new projects.
+The northern powerhouse offers diversification and options with new developments and new projects.
 It gives great opportunities to overseas buyers.
-In the last six months of Brexit, the property prices are growing in some buoyant UK regions.
-As per RICS house prices were strongest in the West Midlands and Northern Ireland.
+In the last six months of Brexit, property prices are growing in most buoyant UK markets.
+As per RICS, house prices were highest in the West Midlands and Northern Ireland.

 Some real estate agencies believe the high-end buyers are limited, and the middle-level buyers are worried about political uncertainties and Brexit.
 However, some new buyers returning to the country from other cities are keen on buying a property at lower rates.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).